 To clean up spillovers, use soap and water, an abrasive cleaner or soap-filled scouring pad.
-Remove the oven bottom for easier clean-up.
+Remove the oven bottom for easier clean-up and to prevent damage to the continuous cleaning oven coating (on some models).

 Broiler Pan and Grid